University of Liverpool

 Halo-Dose correlation in a medical accelerator

-In clinical practice ionisation chambers provide users with information on the dose rate.
-These are, however, interceptive devices, degrading both the beam profile and its energy spread.
-A new non – interceptive method of online beam monitoring would be highly desirable and shall be developed in the frame of this project.
+In clinical practice ionization chambers provide users with information on the dose rate.
+However, these interceptive devices degrade the beam and require multiple correction and calibration factors to convert the charge collected into dose.
+A new non–interceptive method of online beam monitoring would be highly desirable.

-In the frame of this project the stand alone operation of the VELO detector as an online monitor at the Clatterbridge Cancer Centre, UK (CCC) is being investigated.
-Correlation of the halo to the core of the beam will yield treatment beam ‘halo’ maps, benchmarked against simulation studies into beam transport and particle tracking.
-As accurate models are necessary to understand beam behavior and integrate the system, a full characterisation of the CCC beamline and the validation of Monte Carlo simulations will be performed in collaboration with UCL, RHUL and CCC.
-This will also facilitate related studies into LET, DNA damage, repair and radiobiological studies with North West Cancer Research, UK.
+The stand alone operation of the VELO detector as an online monitor at the Clatterbridge Cancer Centre, UK (CCC) is being investigated.
+Correlation of the halo to the core of the beam will yield treatment beam ‘halo’ maps, benchmarked against simulation studies.
+These maps are being developed into a database to retrieve beam information for different machine settings from beam monitor measurements.
+Accurate models are necessary to understand beam behavior and integrate the system, a full characterization of the CCC beamline and the validation of Monte Carlo simulations have been performed in collaboration with UCL, RHUL and CCC.
+This is expected to lead to a standard simulation model for future work at the beamline, as well as facilitate related studies into linear energy transfer, DNA damage, repair and radiobiological cell studies.